marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

 Giving a VM public access (getting a floating IP)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+.. _PublicAccess:

 If needed, e.g. if a VM should host a service accessible from the Internet, such VM on the Cloud can be given a public IP.
 For this purpose you will need:

--  to instantiate the VM, as explained in ?;
+-  to instantiate the VM, as explained in :ref:`Creating Virtual Machines<creatingvms>`;

 -  to allocate a floating (public) IP;